Fleet Vehicle Inspection - Planned Maintenance Systems for Safety and Regulatory Compliance

 Driver's Daily Walkaround Check and Report System

 Vehicle drivers and operators have legal responsibility for safety compliant vehicle operation.
-Vehicle drivers often notice vehicle performance faults, damage, and safety defects first.

-Driver's daily vehicle walkaround checks include basic inspections to check condition of
+Driver's daily vehicle walk-around checks include basic inspections to check condition of

 • Driving controls, seating, and vision equipment